creditdatamw/zefaker/README.md

 ## Building

-We are using `gradle` for this, so follow the instructions below to build it.
+We are using `Gradle` for this, so follow the instructions below to build it.

 ```sh
 $ git clone https://github.com/creditdatamw/zefaker.git